JiaRuiShao/DL----Building-a-image-recognition-algorithm/Neural Networks and deep learning/Quiz/W4 Quiz.md

     - [ ] It is used to keep track of the hyperparameters that we are searching over, to speed up computation.
     - [ ] We use it to pass variables computed during backward propagation to the corresponding forward propagation step.
 It contains useful values for forward propagation to compute activations.

-    > the "cache" records values from the forward propagation units and sends it to the backward propagation units because it is needed to compute the chain rule derivatives.
+    The "cache" records values from the forward propagation units and sends it to the backward propagation units because it is needed       to compute the chain rule derivatives.

 2. Among the following, which ones are "hyperparameters"?
 (Check all that apply)